equalsraf/kabal/README.md

 1. Single click a notification to close it, or invoke the default action for the notification

-## Log file
+# Other stuff

-Kabal keeps a log file of past notifications in $HOME/.kabal/log.
+- Kabal keeps a log file of past notifications in $HOME/.kabal/log.
+- There is also a config file in $HOME/.kabal/config - but there aren't many options yet, other than the widget position

 # TODO

-* Configurable Widget position
+* Configurable Widget position [Works, but we need a GUI for this]
+* Settings in the notification widget